fxbriol/fxbriol.github.io/_pages/about.md

   - /about.html
 ---

 I am a research associate at [Imperial College London](http://www.imperial.ac.uk/statistics/), where I am a member of the statistics section in the Department of Mathematics.
-At Imperial, I work with [Prof. Mark Girolami](https://www.imperial.ac.uk/people/m.girolami) on the EPSRC funded [MURI project](http://vision.jhu.edu/infopursuit/) on "Semantic Information Pursuit for Multimodal Data Analysis".
-I am also a visiting researcher at [The Alan Turing Institute](https://www.turing.ac.uk/), where I work on projects relating to the [Data-Centric Engineering](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering) programme with [Prof. Chris J. Oates](http://oates.work/).
-Prior to this, I was a PhD student on the joint Oxford-Warwick CDT programme in statistical science.
+At Imperial, on the EPSRC funded [MURI project](http://vision.jhu.edu/infopursuit/) on "Semantic Information Pursuit for Multimodal Data Analysis".
+I am also a visiting researcher at [The Alan Turing Institute](https://www.turing.ac.uk/), where I work on projects relating to the [Data-Centric Engineering](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering).
+Prior to this, I was a PhD student on the joint Oxford-Warwick centre for doctoral training in statistical science.

 My current research interests are at the interface of computational statistics, machine learning and applied mathematics.
 In particular, I work on methodology for statistical computation and inference for large scale probabilistic models and use a variety of tools to solve these problems including kernel methods, stochastic process theory, Stein's method and Monte Carlo methods.

 For more details on my research, see my [publications](https://fxbriol.github.io/papers/) page or my [Google scholar profile](https://scholar.google.co.uk/citations?user=yLBYtAwAAAAJ&hl=en), or try to catch me at one of my [presentations](https://fxbriol.github.io/presentations/).
 For supervision opportunities at Imperial College London, see also [this page](https://fxbriol.github.io/supervision/).

 ### News